-Because occupations involving physical labor dominate the local economy, Goshen is generally considered to be a blue-collar town.
-50.44% of the Goshen workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Goshen is a blue-collar town, with 50.44% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Goshen is a town of service providers, transportation and shipping workers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Goshen who work in farm management occupations (17.62%), food service (7.56%), and office and administrative support (7.12%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Goshen has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Goshen has few renters and college students.
 But the biggest reason it is quieter in Goshen than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Goshen may be for you.